aperezr20/Cost-of-Living-among-countries/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using the Global Cost of Living data from Kaggle to answer the following:
+For this project, I was interestested in using the Global Cost of Living data from Numbeo to answer the following:

 1. What are the countries with highest and lowest Salary-Cost ratio considering the following indicators?
    - Cost of a meal in an inexpensive restaurant